University of Technology Sydney

 Intent:

 This task provides students with an opportunity from week 1 to develop and receive feedback on their critical reading, analysis and writing skills.
 It allows students to gain early feedback from the seminar leader and their peers.
-The critical journal entry task, in addition to comprising half the assessment for this subject, provides a significant foundation for all learning and all other assessment in the subject.
+The critical journal entry task, in addition to comprising 75% of the assessment for this subject, provides a significant foundation for all learning and assessment in the subject.

 Objective(s):